ludoviclaffineur/flexible-jekyll/_posts/2022-10-05-from-software-engineer-to-hod.markdown

 That's the moment you have to decide what is your focus as the CTO plays the cross team alignment role and vision, your role becomes more and more precise and that's the moment you start to tackle the big part of the technical debt.
 You focus on an area and delegate part of the codebase to other technical lead, so they can move their own pace.
 You rebuild part of the software but still, the team needs to accelerate shipping.

 <mark>Your role start to shift from solving problems to creating stability, process, common understanding and standards.</mark> You are not in a very small team and having team members with different experiences can lead to frustrations and inconsistencies in the way of delivering features as a whole.
 The team needs to set standard ways of working so that they don't argue on an architecture decision on every pull request and new players/teammates know what are the rules of the game.

 At this stage you start to understand that your biggest strength for the team is probably not coding itself as you hired experienced software engineers for the technology you used but the knowledge you have on the business, software and past implementations.
-You start to ask yourself more and more: _What did we forget to think about this feature at this stage and might fire back in a later stage of development?_
+You start to ask yourself more and more: <mark>What did we forget to think about this feature at this stage and might fire back in a later stage of development?</mark>

+On a regular basis, you find gap in the way a feature is being implementated and you start to communicate proactively to the team and product managers what we might forget and ask them how we should deal with this new information.
+Side story: the team starts to know that if you arrive in a call, it's probably to bring _bad_ news or that something pops out that we did not think about earlier.
+It means most of the time, delays for the product team as more work has to be done by the development team or scope reduction.